The Intergenerational Conversation Project

-The Partnership for Age-Friendly Communities (PAFC) partnered with the Loveland Housing Authority, I Love Loveland, CSU Center for Public Deliberation (CPD), and two enthused Loveland high school students and their faculty advisor to develop a series of topic-driven roundtable conversations between local students and older adults.
+The Partnership for Age-Friendly Communities (PAFC) partnered with the Loveland Housing Authority, I Love Loveland, CSU Center for Public Deliberation (CPD), an enthused Loveland high school student and a faculty advisor to develop a series of topic-driven roundtable conversations between local students and older adults.

 On Saturday, February 23, the first Intergenerational Conversations event was held at the Mirasol Event Center in Loveland.
 Thirty-six local residents - older adults and youth - gathered around in small groups to share their personal values and outlooks on life.
 Students from CPD facilitated the discussions.